• Skip to primary navigation

 Jump to Recipe

-These King Arthur Flour Fudge Brownies are the best brownies I have ever made.
-A perfect balance of fudgy with just a touch of cakey.
+This King Arthur Brownie Recipe is the best brownie recipe I have ever made.
+It has a perfect balance of fudgy with just a touch of cakey.
+This recipe incorporates rich ingredients like Dutch-process cocoa and espresso powder to create the richest, fudgiest brownies!

 I’ve written many times about how much I love cookies, but I would have a hard time choosing between a chewy chocolate chip cookie and a rich, fudgy brownie.
 But when you add chocolate chips to the brownie, the brownie wins hands down.